MarvinXLII/ScaleneStrategy/README.md

 * Random support skills for playable units (only works for New Game)
 * Shuffling when playable units join your party
-* Random unit/enemy starting positions in battles
+* Random playable/enemy unit starting positions in battles
-* Shuffled unit/enemy intial turn order in battles
+* Shuffled playable/enemy unit intial turn order in battles
 * Shuffled weather and time of day in battles
+* Random items found during exploration
 * Random item costs in shops
 * Random number of items in shops
 * Shuffled class promotion items